Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/UseCases_1-6-10.md

 </td>
 <td>

-As a user I would like to calculate the GHG emissions produced by the assets owned or controlled by the company I work for
+As a User, I would like to view past GHG emissions calculations

 </td>
 </tr>